AUS Laboratory

 The application should provide the ability to easily integrate calibration algorithms using the aforementioned data through interfaces or abstract class implementations.
 The program should give users implementing the algorithm access to the data, as well as the external and internal parameters of the sensors (if available).
 The program should be able to run correctly implemented algorithms and display and evaluate the results returned by the algorithms.
 For ease of implementation, this could be a separate application or library.

-3. Depth Anything: depth estimation by a pretrained network
+Monocular depth estimation by a pre-trained network

 The results of DepthAnything are very spectacular, however, the depth values are not always correct.
 Moreover, the obtained depth is defined up to an unknown scale.